rcbops/ceph-deployment-toolkit/docs/cephadm-install.md

-# Ceph Install for Ubuntu 20.04+
+# Ceph Install for Ubuntu 20.04 and later

-It is assumed that all nodes have Ubuntu (20.04+) installed, and servers are accessible via ssh from the deployment node.
+It is assumed that all nodes have Ubuntu installed, and servers are accessible via ssh from the deployment node.

 Unless specified otherwise, all commands are run from the deployment node.
 Usually, the deployment node is the first ceph node.